junxit/us-congress-bills-110/metadata.md

 - 2007-05-16 — Placed on the Union Calendar, Calendar No. 92.
 - 2007-05-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-155.
 - 2007-05-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-155.
+- 2007-05-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-21 — Considered as unfinished business. (consideration: CR H5513)
+- 2007-05-21 — Considered under suspension of the rules. (consideration: CR H5477-5483)
+- 2007-05-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+698.
+- 2007-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-21 — Mr. Frank (MA) moved to suspend the rules and pass the bill, as amended.
+- 2007-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 16, 1 Present (Roll no. 384). (text: CR H5477-5480)
+- 2007-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 16, 1 Present (Roll no. 384).(text: CR H5477-5480)